-The rapid death of the earthworm at higher rates (on the 3rd and 7th day) could be associated with the physical damage caused to the earthworm by biochar.
+1. The rapid death of the earthworm at higher rates (on the 3rd and 7th day) could be associated with the physical damage caused to the earthworm by biochar.
 Characteristically, it was seen that biochar was stuck to the body of the dead earthworms, trapped on the soil surface.
 The sticking nature of the biochar prevented the earthworm from penetrating the soil.
-It has been suggested that biochar is kept wet before or immediately after its application to soil to eliminate the propensity of biochar to stick to the body of the earthworm (Li et al., 2011).
+It has been suggested that biochar is kept wet before or immediately after its application to soil to climinate the propensity of biochar to stick to the body of the biochar biochar biochar to stick to the body of the biochar bi earthworm (Li et al., 2011).
 This suggestion was observed in this study; however, earthworms were seen dead on the surface of the soil in mesocosm with wet biochar stuck to their body at higher concentrations.
 It could be therefore he deduced that prewetting biochar prior to application could reduce negative impact only at a lower biochar rates which is evident from the results of the current study.